Showing posts with label Thi. Janaki Raman. Show all posts

 “Mmm”

-“The width seems double of the Cauvery River in Kumbakonam.
+“The width seems double the Cauvery River in Kumbakonam.
 Doesn’t it?”

 He felt someone laugh.
 His back shuddered once with a deep chill.